 • Eight-channel: server-class chips for memory-bandwidth-hungry workloads.

-To use multi-channel, you need DIMMs installed in matched pairs (or sets) in the right slots — the BIOS and motherboard manual specify which.
+To use multi-channel, install DIMMs in matched pairs (or sets) in the right slots.
+The BIOS and motherboard manual specify which.

 Scheduling policies